 Maybe this is just a me thing (read: a non-planner thing) but more than once I’ve made a grand and noble new year’s resolution only to be handicapped in the first month because I don’t have the right equipment.
 Like, one year I resolved to start running again, but I didn’t realize my old running shoes were too busted.
 Because I hadn’t budgeted for new running shoes, I couldn’t run in the first couple of weeks of the year or work towards my resolution.
 Oops.

-If you're making a super specific resolution, it can't hurt to do some research on what stuff you'll need to be successful and reach your goal.
-That being said, for some of the most common new year's resolutions, there are a couple of things that I've found helpful when trying to reach my goals.
+If you’re making a super specific resolution (see our guide to New Year’s resolutions for students to learn why your resolutions should be specific), it can’t hurt to do some research on what stuff you’ll need to be successful and reach your goal.
+That being said, for some of the most common new year’s resolutions, there are a couple of things that I’ve found helpful when trying to reach my goals.

 Here’s my list of 24 things that will help you reach your goals in 2018:

 Oh She Glows Cookbook – Amazon | Lunchbox – STATE bags | Water bottle – Saks Fifth Avenue | Yoga mat – REI | Running shoes – Amazon | Sports bra – Macy’s | Gym bag – Miss Selfridge | Dry Shampoo – Sephora

 Whether your new year’s resolution was to get fit, eat healthier, get your mind right, or just commit to drinking more water, you’ll need just a little equipment to help you meet your goal.